 Our articles normally focus on wines, wineries, grapes, wine harvests, wine producers, and many other aspects of the Wine Industry, but we have not spoken about where to drink all of the fantastic wines we write about.
-There are a decent number of restaurants and wine bars where you can enjoy a good glass of wine though sadly, here in Palma, it is becoming increasingly harder to find a brave restaurant owner or sommelier that does not choose to ‘play it safe’.
+There are a decent number of restaurants and wine bars where you can enjoy a good glass of wine though sadly, here in Palma, it is becoming increasingly hard to find a brave restaurant owner or sommelier that does not choose to ‘play it safe’.
 That said, you can find a few shrines dedicated to good wine.
 In our next article we will list a few of the places here in Palma and beyond, but for now we want to focus our attention on one particular wine bar in Palma.

 LoDivino (Translated as The Divine) is one of our favourite places to go.
 It is completely off the beaten track, unpretentious, original and fun.
 The choice of wines is immense and the food they offer goes further than the classic sliced meats and cheese.